-Clinical trials and studies also find that practicing mindfulness is linked with changes in the structure and functions of the brain.
-Evidence favouring mindfulness is also indicative that the practice affects the body’s response to stress with important impacts on physical and emotional health.
-That is not to say that mindfulness is the ultimate cure-all solution to every condition, but it does appear to cover a number of mind-body benefits that in many areas—everything from emotion regulation and stress management to clinical conditions such as hypertension, cancer, inflammation, and PTSD.
+Scientific research into mindfulness (clinical trials and studies) have found that practicing mindfulness is linked with changes in the structure and functions of the brain.
+Mindfulness appears to have a number of mind-body benefits in many areas, from emotion regulation and stress management to clinical conditions such as hypertension, cancer, inflammation, and PTSD.

-This article looks at studies involving MBSR and other mindfulness based techniques to cover the areas of emotion regulation, high blood pressure, insomnia, and PTSD.
+This article looks at scientific research into the health affects of mindfulness meditation, in particular covering the areas of emotion regulation, high blood pressure, insomnia, PTSD and stress.

 Types of Mindfulness-Based Interventions (MBIs) used in Research